v-a-s-a/cges_qc/README.md

-tourette_qc
+CGES QC
 ===========

-Split from consensus caller repo.
-This is a set of QC procedures used in validating consensus caller performace.
+Wrapped our quality control pipeline for the consensus caller into a command line tool.

+This tool wraps a number of other programs: PLINK, vcftools, and some R scripts.
+Should you want to run this, you must have these binaries in your search path with the proper permissions.